actions-x/commit/README.md

-directoryCommit and push changes back upstream.
+Commit and push changes back upstream.
 Lightweight action using only alpine and shell scripting.

 > Don't use v1 anymore as GitHub changed the way checkout works so it no longer works.